Dealing with a Virus

 - Disconnect from the network.

 - Notify your LSP immediately, and follow their instructions.
 For information on where to go for computing support services and how to contact your LSP, check the Support Look-up Table.
-You can also contact First Call at 215-573-4778 for a referral.
+You can also contact ISC Client Care at 215-898-1000 for a referral.

 - Make a list of the software used on your machine that may need to be reinstalled, then gather the CDs and/or serial keys.
 Your LSP may need these items to reinstall software.
 (Even if your LSP doesn't need this information, it's a good practice to keep all this information in one location for your own record keeping purposes.)